circleci/circleci-docs/jekyll/_cci2/custom-images.md

 First of all you need to choose a base image.
 In general it makes sense to use a image with your main language/framework as a base images.
 [Docker Hub](https://hub.docker.com/) has pre-built images for most popular languages and frameworks.
 We recommend starting with an [officially supported image](https://hub.docker.com/explore/).

-Once you've chosen abase image you can start writing a `Dockerfile` to extend it:
+Once you've chosen a base image you can start writing a `Dockerfile` to extend it:

 ``` Dockerfile
 FROM golang:1.8.0